 After completion of the seminar

-G. The principal supervisor is responsible for ensuring that the minutes from the seminar are sent to the Registry Officer for entry into the records and for archiving.
+G. The main supervisor is responsible for ensuring that the protocol from the seminar, any appendices and the thesis manuscript are sent to the Registry Officer for entry into the records and for archiving.